How to Make GAPS Diet Pancakes in the Oven

 How to Make GAPS Intro Pancakes

 This pancake batter is quick and easy to whip up; however, the pancakes are VERY tedious and time consuming to fry in a pan.
 Therefore, after much experimentation, I have found baking them in the oven with parchment paper is a great way to both make large amounts and save a ton of time.
+This recipe is inspired by the stage 3 pancake recipe found in Dr. Natasha’s Gut and Psychology Syndrome book.

 picture of 2 9.x13 pans of pancake batter for gaps diet intro pancakes